-The blood carries oxygen and other important nutrients to the brain.
-The brain needs oxygen to survive.
+The blood carries oxygen and other important nutrients to the brain and the brain needs oxygen to survive.
 If a part of the brain does not receive oxygen from the blood for a certain period of time, the tissue in that part of the brain will die.
 Bleeding into the brain from a hemorrhagic stroke interrupts the normal blood flow through the arteries and causes direct damage to tissue in that area of the brain.

 Children and teenagers may have one or more symptoms when they are having a hemorrhagic stroke.
 Typically these symptoms occur suddenly.
 Initial symptoms may include: